How To Treat Dry Hacking Cough: Symptoms And Causes

 There are few sounds more rattling than a dry, hacking cough.
 No one likes to hear their loved ones hacking over and over, nor do we like to deal with dry, hacking coughs ourselves.
 To make matters worse, dry coughs seem like they take forever to go away.

 While dry coughs can be frustrating to deal with, there are some ways in which you can treat these coughs depending on the cause of the condition.
-As a physician, advisor and partner of Genexa, the first clean medicine company, I believe it’s important to know what causes dry hacking coughs in both children and adults and some homeopathic remedies you can pursue to alleviate the symptoms and fix the cause.
+As a physician, advisor and partner of Genexa, the first clean medicine company, Genexa makes medicine with the same active ingredients you need, but without artifical filler, believe it’s important to know what causes dry hacking coughs in both children and adults and some homeopathic remedies you can pursue to alleviate the symptoms and fix the cause.

 What is a Dry Cough?